unibo-spe/spe-slides/content/04-build-automation/_generator.md

 It is a good practice to automate the generation of the API documentation.
 * The `java[-library]` plugin adds a `javadoc` task to generate the Javadoc
 * The `scala` plugin includes a task of type `ScalaDoc`
-* Documentation for Kotlin can be generated using [**Dokka**]()
+* Documentation for Kotlin can be generated using [**Dokka**](https://kotl.in/dokka)
-    * A Gradle plugin is available: !
+    * A Gradle plugin is available: `org.jetbrains.dokka`

 In general:
-* documentation generation tasks produce artifacts that can be shipped along the main artifact
+* documentation generation tasks produce artifacts that can be shipped alongside the main artifact
 * most languages do provide tools for documentation generation
 * well-maintained plugins may exist $\Rightarrow$ use them
 * if they don't, write them!